 Lots of Upload

-(Not an ADSL Fault.)
-The example above show a line with occasional short uploads causing spikes in peak latency, and then a sustained upload starting at around 6pm and causing high latency (queue in the router).
+(Not an ADSL fault.)
+The example above shows a line with occasional short uploads causing spikes in peak latency, and then a sustained upload starting at around 6pm and causing high latency (a queue in the router).
 At 8pm there was more upload filling the link causing higher latency still and some loss (normal when the link is full).
 This is normal.
 Also see: Packet Loss

 This is an example of a line where the solution was redcare changes